 Transfer the amount of income tax liability as reported by the PE for that member on Form CT-1065/CT-1120SI, Part I, Schedule B, Column D to Line 1, Column A.

 Signature

-Form CT-1065/CT-1120SI must be signed by a general partner or corporate officer.
+Amended Form CT-1065/CT-1120SI or returns filed by taxpayers that were granted a waiver from electronically filing, must be signed by a general partner or corporate officer.
 Provide a telephone number.

 Paid Preparer Signature